Sian Prior is a journalist, essayist and memoirist.

 Essay called ‘Shy Young Thing’, published in Meanjin literary magazine; 2009.

-Sian Prior is a broadcaster who has been presenting and reporting for programs on ABC Radio since the mid-1990’s.
+Sian Prior is a broadcaster who has been presenting and reporting on ABC Radio since the mid-1990’s.

 Sian began her broadcasting career on Melbourne community radio station 3RRR, presenting specialist current affairs programs for Public Radio News (PRN) on the Australian community radio network.

-She has been presenting and producing programs on ABC Radio for two decades, including Arts Today, Lingua Franca, The Media Report and The Deep End on ABC Radio National, and Sunday Arts and the Afternoon Show on 774 ABC Melbourne.
+She then presented and produced programs on ABC radio for two decades, including Arts Today, Lingua Franca, The Media Report and The Deep End on RN, and Sunday Arts and the Afternoon Show on ABC Melbourne.

 LISTEN TO SOME OF SIAN’S RADIO AND PODCAST WORK: